AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

   \Pi_{JetRound} \propto  \frac{4 \pi D}{\pi D^2} =  \frac{4}{D}

 where D is the jet diameter at the origin.
 A round jet has twice the circumference of a plane jet given the same jet dimension.
-Thus a round jet will dissipate energy twice as fast and :math:`\Pi_{JetPlane}` is expected to have a value of exactly half of :math:`\Pi_{JetRound}`
+Thus a plane jet will dissipate energy half as fast as a round jet and :math:`\Pi_{JetPlane}` is expected to have a value of exactly half of :math:`\Pi_{JetRound}`

 .. math::
   :label: P_A_ratio_for_round_jet

   \Pi_{JetPlane} = 0.04

 .. _heading_Behind_a_flat_plate: